dotnet/csharplang/proposals/init.md

 The compiler will match the type by full name.
 There is no requirement that it appear in the core library.
-If there are mulitple types by this name available then the compiler will pick the one defined in the core library should one exist.
+If there are mulitple types by this name then the compiler will tie break in the following order:

+1. The one defined in the project being compiled
+1. The one defined in corelib

+If neither of these exist then a type ambiguity error will be issued.

 The design for `IsInitOnly` is futher covered in [this issue](https://github.com/dotnet/runtime/issues/34978)